WeTransfer

-WeTransfer is an internet-based computer file transfer service company that was founded in 2009, based in Amsterdam, Netherlands.
+WeTransfer B.V. is a Dutch Internet-based computer file transfer service company that was founded in 2009 and based in Amsterdam.
+In 2024, the company was acquired by Bending Spoons.

 History

+Early history

-WeTransfer was founded in 2009 by Rinke Visser, Bas Beerens and Ronald Hans (Nalden) in Amsterdam, Netherlands.
-It was created to enable the sharing of large files (up to 2GB) for free.
+WeTransfer was founded in 2009 by Rinke Visser, Bas Beerens and Ronald Hans (Nalden) in Amsterdam, the Netherlands.
+It was created to enable the sharing of large files (up to 2 GB) free of charge.

-In 2012, WeTransfer implemented a re-design and introduced a 'Plus' service with support for much larger file transfers (up to 5GB) and storage (50GB) as well as send files to a maximum of 100 recipients for a price.
+In 2012, WeTransfer implemented a re-design and introduced a paid-for 'Plus' tier with support for larger file transfers.